-Pocket gophers (Thomomys spp.) and voles (also known as meadow mice; Microtus spp.) are often the most damaging vertebrate pests in alfalfa.
+Pocket gophers are often the most damaging vertebrate pest in alfalfa.
 The amount and form of damage they cause can be quite varied but includes a loss in vigor and/or mortality of plants, damage to underground drip lines, and loss of irrigation water down burrow systems.
-Many control options are available including the use of toxic baits, fumigation with aluminum phosphide, and trapping.
-An Integrated Pest Management (IPM) program that incorporates several of these approaches, and potentially other techniques, can have many positive attributes for controlling pocket gophers and voles, not the least of which is greater control than is typically observed by focusing on any single method.
+Many control options are available, although the most frequently used methods include toxic baits, fumigation with aluminum phosphide, and trapping.
+An Integrated Pest Management (IPM) program that includes many of these and potentially other techniques can have many positive attributes for controlling pocket gophers, not the least of which is greater control than is typically observed by focusing on any single method.
 The best IPM plan for alfalfa growers will vary depending on numerous aspects including the time of year when control is needed or implemented; the cost of control measures; the presence of non-target, threatened, or endangered species; and existent laws and regulations for potential control methods.
 Nonetheless, an effective IPM program can be developed by adhering to the following four-step process: 1) identify the species that is causing the damage, 2) assess your control options, 3) develop and implement the management plan, and 4) monitor to determine the effectiveness of the management plan.
-Adhering to these four steps should allow alfalfa growers to effectively control pocket gophers and voles, while reducing control costs.
+Adhering to these four steps should allow alfalfa growers to effectively control pocket gophers, while reducing control costs.

-Key Words: alfalfa, baiting, Integrated Pest Management, fumigation, Microtus spp., pocket gopher, Thomomys spp., trapping, vole
+Key Words: alfalfa, baiting, Integrated Pest Management, fumigation, pocket gopher, Thomomys spp., trapping